-- Florida followed Texas with almost 19,000 paint and coatings industry jobs in 2009; New York and Ohio rounded out the top five leading states by paint and coatings industry employment, with 13,995 and 13,992 jobs in 2009, respectively.
+- Texas ranked second with 24,100 paint and coatings industry jobs in 2013.
+Florida followed Texas with over 18,700 paint and coatings industry jobs in 2013; New York and Ohio rounded out the top five leading states for paint and coatings industry employment in 2013, with 13,800 and 12,700 jobs respectively.

-- The highest paid paint and coatings industry wages were those in Ohio, where the annual average wage for the state’s paint and coatings industry workforce (comprising 14,000 jobs) was almost $54,000 in 2009; New Jersey’s 7,100 paint and coatings industry workers received the second highest annual average wages at $51,600 in 2009, an increase of seven percent between 1999 and 2009, adjusted for inflation.
+- The highest paid paint and coatings industry wages were those in Ohio, where the annual average wage for the state’s paint and coatings industry workforce was $58,000 in 2013; New Jersey’s 6,497 paint and coatings industry workers received the second highest annual average wages at $57,600 in 2013.

-- California was also the leading state by paint and coatings industry payroll, at $1.3 billion in 2009, representing 12 percent of all paint and coatings industry payroll nationwide.
+- California was also the leading state for paint and coatings industry payroll, at $1.4 billion in 2013.

-- Texas, Ohio, Illinois, and Florida completed the list of top five states in paint and coatings industry payroll in 2009.
+- Texas, Ohio, Illinois, and New York completed the list of top five states in paint and coatings industry payroll in 2013.

 Top 10 States with the Highest Number of Paint and Coatings Industry Employees

 Top 30 States with the Highest Number of Paint and Coatings Establishments

 - The United States exported $2.3 billion in paint and coatings products in 2014, the highest level in a decade.

 - The U.S. paint and coatings industry posted a positive trade surplus of $1.5 billion in 2014.

 The U.S. paint and coatings industry exports to Canada (over $1 billion) and Mexico (nearly $500 million) in 2014 totaled $1.5 billion combined.
 These two NAFTA partners have consistently

 been the two largest export markets for the industry, accounting for two-thirds of all U.S. paint and coatings industry exports in 2014.